tecnickcom/tcexam/README.md

 ## Third-party Software

-TCExam includes some third-party software components that are not strictly required but have been included as you convenience, and if used are subject to their respective licenses.
+TCExam includes some third-party software components that are not strictly required but have been included as your convenience, and if used are subject to their respective licenses.

 * **PHPMailer**
     * Full Featured Email Transfer Class for PHP.